Paul Newman: Jewish identity

 Even though Newman followed the pluralistic Unitarian Universalism movement as an adult, he called himself a Jew, "because it's more of a challenge".
 When he applied to Kenyon College after the Navy he gave his religion as "Christian Scientist", but apart from that he did not deny that he was Jewish.
-He recounted in his posthumous memoirs having a "strong sense of otherness" as a youth because he was half-Jewish.
+He recounted in his posthumously published memoirs of having a "strong sense of otherness" as a youth because he was half-Jewish.
 His heritage "got in the way of my sitting at the 'A' table, which was important to me," but he received no instruction on his Jewish heritage.
 He only knew that "if you were Jewish, some avenues were shut to you," and that "hurt me and my brother a great deal."
 Newman deflected the pain with humor, sometimes doing Yiddish voices "for laughs."
-He was excluded from a high school fraternity because he was Jewish, and got into a "bloody fight" in the Navy because a sailor used an anti-Semitic slur.
+He was excluded from a high school fraternity because he was Jewish and got into a "bloody fight" in the Navy because a sailor used an anti-Semitic slur.
 A family friend recounted that the "stigma" of being Jewish was strong in Shaker Heights at the time.
 "Paul didn't seem Jewish at all, but he paid a price, he had a rough time."

 After he began appearing in films, Newman made a point of not changing his name.
 When he was being considered for the role of Terry Malloy in On the Waterfront, producer Sam Spiegel asked him to "get rid of 'Paul Newman'".
 Newman's response to Spiegel was, "What do you want me to change it to, 'S.P.
 Ewman'?"

 Illness and death

 Newman was scheduled to make his professional stage directing debut with the Westport Country Playhouse's 2008 production of John Steinbeck's Of Mice and Men, but he stepped down on May 23, 2008, citing his health concerns.

 In June 2008, it was widely reported in the press that he had been diagnosed with lung cancer and was receiving treatment for the condition at the Memorial Sloan Kettering Cancer Center in New York City.
 A.E.
 Hotchner, who partnered in the 1980s with Newman to start Newman's Own, told the Associated Press in an interview in mid-2008 that Newman had told him about being afflicted with the disease about 18 months earlier.
-Newman's spokesman told the press that the star was "doing nicely", but neither confirmed nor denied that he had lung cancer.
+Newman's spokesman told the press that the star was "doing nicely".
 Newman was a heavy cigarette smoker for most of his life until he quit in 1986.

-Newman died at his home in Westport, Connecticut, on the morning of September 26, 2008, at the age of 83.
+Newman died at his home in Westport, Connecticut, on the morning of September 26, 2008, at the age of 83 from the illness.
 He was cremated after a private funeral service.